Molcas/OpenMolcas/doc/source/users.guide/programs/rhodyn.rst

   matrices from one basis to another, full and spin-orbit coupling Hamiltonians, transition dipole matrix, initial density matrix, and Dyson amplitudes.
-Once created this file can be used as an input file with keyword :kword:`PREP` set to 2.
+Once created this file can be used as an input file with keyword :kword:`RUNMode` set to 2.

 :file:`RDOUT`
   Main output file.
 Here, almost all relevant information is stored in